PubInv/PubInv/ideas/Project #19: Single-chamber biochar producer and stove.md

 I don't know how to do this.
 We do NOT want to limit oxygen to the syngas, nor do we want to release syngas unburned, nor do I want to try to collect syngas, although obviously that could be valuable in a large scale operation.
 I suppose we could control a valve that allowed a fraction of the syngas to be diverted and flared off.

+# Solving the Positive Feedback Problem

+One of the problems of any syngas retort is the that it is subject to positive feedback.
+That is, the hotter it gets, the more syngas it produces, which makes it get hotter, which makes it produce more syngas, etc.

+This has several problems:
+* It's dangerous.
+* It degrades the materials faster.
+* It tends to produce more "biofuel", that is, heavier hydrocarbons in the form of alkanes, which means less biochar is produced.

+If we begin from the assumption that we have some form of active control in response to temperature, we limit this positive feedback.
+It would be very dangeous to allow pressure to build up in the syngas.
+I am not prepared to contemplate piping the syngas off for storage (although in other circumstance it is a valuabe product and that would be the best thing to do.

+I believe there should always be two flames: the heating flame, which heats the retort, and the "afterburner" which does not heat the retort, but burns excess syngas.
+If we can adjust the proportion of produced syngas going to these two flames, we can limit the amount of heating.
+It is even reasonable to assume that the afterburner can be arragned so that it burn draw more air across the outside of the retort, thus cooling it.

+It would seem that any practical use by non-experts would have to have either passive or active control of the proportion of the syngas going to these two flames.

 # Alternate Embodiments

 ## Camp Stove